 - Solem, M., Lambert, D., and Tani, S. (2013).
 Geocapabilities: Toward an International Framework for Researching the Purposes and Value of Geography Education.
 Review of International Geographical Education Online, 3(3): 214-229.

 - (2015).
 Achieving Human Potential Through Geography Education: A Capabilities Approach to Curriculum Making in Schools.
 Annals of the Association of American Geographers, 105(4): 723-735.

 - NCRGE-sponsored event with objective of adapting GeoCapabilities research to inform next iteration of U.S. national geography standards and related future school interventions and teacher education.

 - Participants: Richard Boehm (Texas State University), Michael Solem (American Association of Geographers), Robert Morrill (Professor Emeritus, Virginia Polytechnic Institute and State University), James Kracht (Professor Emeritus, Texas A&M University), Joseph Stoltman (Western Michigan University), Audrey Mohan (BSCS), Patricia Solís (Texas Tech University), Thomas Larsen (Kansas State University), Joshua Brake (New Braunfels High School), Trent Wenzel (New Braunfels High School) and Joanna Zadrozny (Texas State University).

-3. August 2017: Powerful Geography Research Workshop 2
+3. August 2017: Powerful Geography Early Career Workshop

 - NCRGE-sponsored event with early-career scholars.
 The objective was to develop lesson plans and approaches of conveying principles of Powerful Geography to teachers.
 Material has been submitted to The Geography Teacher.